SISC2014/JobAnalysis/README.md

 mongo-retrieval.wsgi - takes data from mongo and outputs it as JSON docs

-job-retrieval.wsgi - outputs json doc of jobs completed in the last X hours along with their project, user, cluster, start/end time, wall time, cpu time, and site coordinates
+job-retrieval.wsgi - outputs json doc of jobs completed in the last X hours along with their project, user, cluster, start/end time, wall time, cpu time, site, and site coordinates